ohlava/Fire-Spread/README.md

 ## TUTORIAL
 The Tutorial button is designed to guide new users through the basics of the Fire Spread Simulator.
 Clicking this will provide step-by-step instructions on starting a simulation, understanding the various elements of the interface, and learning how to control the simulation parameters.

-## PLAY
-...To be added...

 ## SANDBOX
-The Sandbox mode allows for a more freeform interaction with the simulation.
+The Sandbox scene allows for a more freeform interaction with the simulation.
 Users can experiment with various conditions and settings without the constraints of the standard simulation parameters.
 It's a space for experimentation and testing hypotheses about fire behavior.

+## PREDICTIONS
+The Predictions scene is designed as a specialized environment for analyzing fire spread probabilities and predictions.
+The central part of the control panel allows you to adjust and experiment with various factors.
+The 'Spread Probability' serves as the default probability of the fire spreading to adjacent tiles.
+Other modifiable factors include 'Vegetation Factor' (based on the type of vegetation on the tiles), 'Slope Factor' (based on elevation differences), and 'Moisture Factor' (based on tile wetness).

 ### INFO
 The Info section provides some basic information about the application, including user support information.
 This section can be used to understand more about the simulation's capabilities and background.